-Applicants to this program must
+Applicants to this program must:

-- Provide a resume that documents at least three years of fulltime regular teaching experience in a K-12 classroom and current teaching position in a K-12 classroom - Provide copies of teaching licenses or certificates1 - Have a Reading Teacher (1316) license or equivalent - · Have a master's degree in reading or literacy - · Research in reading or literacy - Completion of a successful criminal background check (initiated by UWL)
+- Meet all UWL graduate application requirements (https://catalog.uwlax.edu/graduate/admissions/#apply). - Provide a resume that documents at least three years of fulltime regular teaching experience in a K-12 classroom and current teaching position in a K-12 classroom. - Have a cumulative undergraduate grade point average of 2.85 or higher on a 4.00 scale. - · Provide copies of teaching licenses or certificates. - · Have a Reading Teacher (1316) license or equivalent. - · Have a master's degree in reading or literacy. - · Have research background in reading or literacy.

+Complete a successful criminal background check (initiated by UWL).

 The WI Department of Public Instruction (DPI) requires that candidates for admission to a teacher education, administration, or pupil services program successfully pass a criminal background check (CBC) as one criterion for admission.
 By applying for admission to one of these programs, candidates agree to provide the necessary personal information to UWL in order to initiate their CBC and to complete their portion of the process prior to the deadline specified in their admission letter.
-Teacher candidates are responsible for all costs associated with their criminal background check(s).
+Program candidates are responsible for all costs associated with their criminal background check(s).